-- Improved skills in formulating, articulating and making progress towards a viable strategic vision, to support success in ambitious yet attainable goals for health
+- Improved ability to formulate, articulate and progress a viable strategic vision, supporting success in ambitious yet attainable goals for health

-- Enhanced skills in powerful communication, working through different media platforms and frameworks to get important messages heard across a range of agencies, fora and cultures
+- Enhanced skills in powerful communication, working through different media platforms and frameworks to get vital messages heard across a range of agencies, fora and cultures

 - Learning with, and from, health leaders from around the world, enhancing personal and professional global networks.

 - Develop deeper insight into personal leadership and career goals, working styles and objectives to enhance resilience, flexibility and efficiency.